sarahkasiske/physical-computing/midterm/readme.md

 ## Idea 2: Automated Tea Steeper
 Using the Tea Steeper users will be able to set an amount of time they would like to steep their tea for.
-After inputing their desired time the user will place the tea on the devices mechanical arm.
+After inputting their desired time the user will place the tea on the devices mechanical arm.
 Below the tea the user will place mug with hot water.
 Once the mug is in place the user can press a start button and the tea will be lowered into the water.
 After the tea is steeped the mechanical arm will rise and a noise will alert the user that the tea is done.
 When the tea is done the device will rotate and the mechanical arm will place the used tea onto an awaiting bowl.

 This project would be based off of this [example](http://digitaljunky.io/make-an-automated-tea-steeper-with-arduino/).
 The differentiating factor of this project would be the rotating of the device to place the used tea into a bowl.